 The handmade sandwiches, one of the many adjuncts to the cheese, are selling out by 1 pm, even with a $10 price tag.
 On this day, we sampled executive chef Felipe Riccio’s mouthwatering offering — a ciabatta roll cuddling a swath of creamy burrata topped with slices of pistachio-speckled mortadella and dressed in a slightly garlicky salsa verde.
 Worth every cent.

-General manager and cheesemonger Shannon McCracken notes that the sandwiches, of which the chef makes only 15 a day.
+General manager and cheesemonger Shannon McCracken notes that the chef makes only 15 sandwiches a day.
 There is the possibility, however, that popularity will convince the Goodnight guys that in this case more is more.
 Today, she has squirreled one away for her lunch.

 Food Talent Galore